mavryk-network/LIGO/src/stages/2-ast_unified/list_passes.md

 - remove : T_Disc [("a", Some b); ("c", Some d); ("e", None)]
 - add    : -

+See handling of TDisc in JsLIGO abstractor AND GOOD LUCK

 ## pass 'block fun to poly_fun'

 - remove : E_Block_fun